oVirt/ovirt-site/source/develop/release-management/features/virt/hot-plug-cpu.md

 *   Admins can ensure customer's SLA are being met
 *   Spare hardware can be effectively used - it's common to see systems overdimentioned x3 for an average max load
-*   System hardware can be dynamic scaled vertically, down or up, in accordance with your needs \*without restarting\* the virtual machine
+*   System hardware can be dynamic scaled vertically, down or up, in accordance with your needs **without restarting** the virtual machine

 ## Detailed Design

 ### Client Usage

 The term plug/unplug CPUs is simpler from the user POV.
 The user just needs to set the desired number of sockets he needs.
 I.e we support a number which is the multiplication of the Cores per sockets and sockets.

 All of this means that the user can now simply change the number of sockets of a running VM while its status is UP.
-This would trigger a call to VDSM to setNumberOfCpus(vmId, num). there is no notion of plug/unplug.
+This would trigger a call to VDSM to `setNumberOfCpus(vmId, num)`.
+There is no notion of plug/unplug.

 #### UI